Dommy99/Akers-Weather-Forecast/README.md

 ## Description

-This app was requirment during the bootcamp it show my understanding of local storage, DOM manipulation, and API usage.
+This app was a requirment during the bootcamp it shows my understanding of local storage, DOM manipulation, and API usage.
 It's also a cool funtional weather application

 ## Deployment